haagor/TankSandBox/README.md

 ![](https://github.com/haagor/TankSandBox/blob/master/img/DuneProcedural1.PNG)

-But this solution raise problem.
-Material are less flexible than our Unity solution.
+But this solution raise problem : material are less flexible than our Unity solution.
 So I chosen to use nodal programmation like cloud part.
 I will not use Terrain object to combine 3D object and Shader.
 At this time I understand the interest of polygones and mesh.

 ![](https://github.com/haagor/TankSandBox/blob/master/img/poly1.PNG)